What is Disproportionality in Special Education?

 Results Driven Accountability and Differentiated Support System

 The Indiana DOE/Office of Special Education, has begun a “Results Driven Accountability and Differentiated Support” (RDA) system (from November 2018 going forward).
 This system includes the following three elements: Compliance, Results, and Data Timeliness.
 These will result in technical assistance and a professional development system that will support the individual districts based on their determination.
 There are six federal compliance indicators.
 All are used as part of Results Driven Accountability.
-In Indiana, multiple groups are responsible for monitoring indicators; the IDRC tracks Indicators 4A, 4B, 9, and 10, which address discipline and identification and placement of special education students.
+In Indiana, multiple groups are responsible for monitoring indicators; the IDRC tracks Indicators 4A, 4B, 9, and 10, which address discipline and identification of special education students.

 For more Information: